windrunners/segmentation-verification/README.md

 # segmentation-verification

-Put in the verified image and run damo
+Put in the verified image and run demo.